yrajm1997/Adv-Coding-Ast-9/README.md

 ## Submission Requirements:
 Implement the required tasks for the provided Spring Boot application.
 You can use Postman or cURL commands to test your API endpoints.

+Add the required execution screenshots, such as docker commands execution, in the `SubmissionImages` folder.

 After completing the assignment and developing the solution code in your system, commit and push the changes to this repository.
   - Stage your changes and commit the files:
     ```